Fumarase: Biochemical pathway

 The function of fumarase in the citric acid cycle is to facilitate a transition step in the production of energy in the form of NADH.
 In the cytosol, the enzyme functions to metabolize fumarate, which is a byproduct of the urea cycle as well as amino acid catabolism.
 Studies have revealed that the active site is composed of amino acid residues from three of the four subunits within the tetrameric enzyme.

 Other substrates

 The main substrates for fumarase are malate and fumarate.
 However, the enzyme can also catalyze the dehydration of D-tartrate which results in enol-oxaloacetate.
-Enol-oxaloacetate can then izomerize into keto-oxaloacetate.
+Enol-oxaloacetate can then isomerize into keto-oxaloacetate.
 Both Fumarase A and Fumarase B have essentially the same kinetics for the reversible malate to fumarase conversion, but Fumarase B has a much higher catalytic efficiency for the conversion of D-tartrate to oxaloacetate compared to Fumarase A. This allows bacteria such as E. coli use D-tartrate for their growth; the growth of mutants with a disruptive gene fumB encoding Fumarase B on D-tartrate was severely impaired.